zachmccabe/zachmccabe.github.io/_briars/briars.md

 For Briars, like with any story, nonfiction is defined by how you interact with your subject and your audience.

 The audience for this project started with friends in China.
-We grew up in some of the world's biggest cities, in a culture where the stories surrounding agriculture and nature are different than in the Anglosphere.
+We (mostly) grew up in some of the world's biggest cities, in a culture where the stories surrounding agriculture and nature are different than in the Anglosphere.
 Those differences fueled my friends' curiosity, and my own.

 Briars initially went out to those friends via direct message on WeChat, later expanding to Instagram.
-(Although I no longer use those 2 platforms, I am always tinkering with new ways to share the project.)
+Although I no longer use those 2 platforms, I am always tinkering with new ways to share the project.

 Viewed on a phone, these tiny images need to have low information density.
 I want a concise message and a composition that works at 600px 1:1.